 With rain pouring inside her 4511 Lunsford St. home in Columbus, Bernice Wilder has been praying for help for the last five years to get some relief.

-Wilder's prayer will be answered today from Wells Fargo's Community Service Super Saturday and House of Heroes.
-The banking company will donate $5,000 to House of Heroes for work on the house and $2,500 to Big Brothers, Big Sisters.
+Wilder’s prayer will be answered Saturday from Wells Fargo’s Community Service Super Saturday and House of Heroes.
+The banking firm will donate $5,000 to House of Heroes for work on the house and $2,500 to Big Brothers, Big Sister.
 Volunteers will be playing with 50 children at the Frank D. Chester Community on Benning Drive.

 “It’s raining on top of the table,” Wilder said.
 “I asked God to let that devil go somewhere else.
 That’s why I asked God to remove the rain so it wouldn’t be raining in the house.”